Klorfine Foundation

 7. Geographic Alignment

-Primary focus on Philadelphia, PA and Seattle, WA, though they support organizations in other states where strategic opportunities arise.
+Primary focus on Philadelphia, PA and Seattle, WA, though they support organisations in other states where strategic opportunities arise.

 Key Takeaways for Grant Writers